linkerd/website/linkerd.io/content/2/tasks/gitops.md

 [Argo CD](https://argoproj.github.io/argo-cd/) to manage the installation and upgrade of Linkerd using a GitOps workflow.

-Specifically, it provides instructions on how to securely generate and manage Linkerd's mTLS private keys and certificates using [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and [cert-manager](https://cert-manager.io).
-It will also show you how to integrate the [auto proxy injection](/2/features/proxy-injection/) features into your workflow.
+Specifically, this guide provides instructions on how to securely generate and manage Linkerd's mTLS private keys and certificates using [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and [cert-manager](https://cert-manager.io).
+It will also show you how to integrate the [auto proxy injection](/2/features/proxy-injection/) feature into your workflow.
 Finally, this guide conclude with steps to upgrade Linkerd to a newer version following a GitOps workflow.